About this work

-VISION – A future in which New Zealand’s waterways are restored as vital havens for wildlife.
+Our vision is for a future in which Aotearoa’s waterways are restored as vital havens for wildlife.
 Where it is once again normal to swim in them and drink from them.

 We broker business and philanthropic partnerships to support locally-led waterway restoration projects.

 Our waterways are in crisis

 - 82% of river length in pastoral farming areas is not suitable for swimming